-To the extent that a net gain from switching to hybrid vertical FDI from pure vertical FDI is increasing in subsidiary-level total sales and hence, its productivity, the model predicts that more productive subsidiaries are more likely to become hybrid vertical FDI firms.
-Moreover, since the cost of hybrid vertical FDI increases with relationship-specificity, the productivity sorting pattern would be weaker in more complex industries.
+the model predicts that more productive subsidiaries are more likely to become hybrid vertical FDI firms.
+Moreover, since the cost of (benefiting from) hybrid vertical FDI increases with relationship-specificity, the productivity sorting pattern would be weaker in more complex industries.
 Conditional on conducting hybrid vertical FDI, the model generates further predictions toward the intensive margin decision of hybrid vertical FDI.
-As long as the positive externality from hybrid vertical FDI is sufficiently large, the ratio of inter-firm sales to intra-firm sales would be decreasing in productivity.
-Such a negative relationship would be again less pronounced in more complex industries due to higher costs associated with serving multiple customers.
+As long as the positive externality from outsourcing activities, that is exclusive to their headquarter firms, is sufficiently large, the ratio of inter-firm sales to intra-firm sales would be decreasing in productivity.
+Such a negative relationship would be again less pronounced in more complex industries due to higher costs associated with serving multiple customers and benefiting from it.